-Artists and organizations that practice Creative Activism can select ‘Arts for Social Change/Creative Activism’ as an activity on their CreativeGround profile by selecting it from the list of ‘Activities and Services.’
-Likewise, CreativeGround users can search for artists and organizations that practice ‘Creative Activism’ by selecting ‘Creative Activism’ from ‘Activities and Services’ in the Enhanced Options of Search.
+Practitioners of Creative Activism can select ‘Arts for Social Change/Creative Activism’ as an activity on their CreativeGround profile by selecting it from the list of ‘Activities and Services.’
+CreativeGround Searches can be filtered for profiles that have selected ‘Creative Activism’ from ‘Activities and Services’.

 *Definitions from Making Waves: A Guide to Cultural Strategy by The Culture Group

-Please note: This is the process to edit your user account information.
-To edit the public CreativeGround profile associated with your user account, go to the ‘View’ tab and click ‘EDIT PROFILE’ to the right of the name of the profile you would like to update.
+Please note: This is the process to edit your individual user account information.
+To edit any public CreativeGround profile(s) associated with your user account, go to ‘Manage my Public Profiles’ in your Dashboard and click ‘Edit’ to the right of the name of the profile you would like to update.